ronen94/SAEdit/README.md

 ## Acknowledgements
 This code builds on the code from the [diffusers](https://github.com/huggingface/diffusers) library.
-In addition for defining and training SAE's code was borrowed from [Matryoshka_sae](https://github.com/bartbussmann/matryoshka_sae)
+In addition for defining and training the SAE code was borrowed from [Matryoshka_sae](https://github.com/bartbussmann/matryoshka_sae)

 ## Citation
 If you use this code for your research, please cite the following work: